JayPanchal-15092005/Secure_Cloud/README.md

 ## 🧩 Project Description

-**Cloud Storage** is a secure file storage platform designed for simplicity and performance.
+**Secure Cloud** is a secure file storage platform designed for simplicity and performance.
 Built using modern web technologies, it features robust authentication, efficient file handling via CDN, and a polished user interface.
 Users can easily upload files, manage them by starring or trashing, and access them from any device.
 With support for both **Dark and Light themes**, the app provides a smooth experience in any lighting condition.

 ## 🔥 Features